facebookresearch/optimizers/distributed_shampoo/README.md

 - We allow for decoupled and coupled weight decay.
 If one sets `use_decoupled_weight_decay=True`, then you are enabling AdamW-style weight decay, while `use_decoupled_weight_decay=False` corresponds to the normal L2-regularization style weight decay.

-- When setting `preconditioner_computation_config` as an instance of `EigenvalueCorrectedShampooPreconditionerConfig` (see Example 5), there is typically no need to use learning rate grafting from Adam (`grafting_config=None`) and, when they are available, Adam's optimal `lr`, `betas`, and `weight_decay` should be a good starting point for further tuning.
+- When setting `preconditioner_config` as an instance of `EigenvalueCorrectedShampooPreconditionerConfig` (see Example 5), there is typically no need to use learning rate grafting from Adam (`grafting_config=None`) and, when they are available, Adam's optimal `lr`, `betas`, and `weight_decay` should be a good starting point for further tuning.
 However, the case of `beta2=1.0`, i.e. an AdaGrad-like accumulation, has not been explored yet.
 Also, in settings where Shampoo would usually graft its learning rate from SGD, grafting might still be beneficial.

 ### Example 1: [SGD](https://pytorch.org/docs/stable/generated/torch.optim.SGD.html) with Momentum